OpenWaterFoundation/owf-learn-cdss-statecu-dev/mkdocs-project/docs/project-init/eclipse-workspace.md

 ## Next Step

-See the configuration of the [Eclipse Project](eclipse-statecu-project).
+See the configuration of the [Eclipse StateCU Project](eclipse-statecu-project).